intel/QAT_Engine/docs/limitations.md

   on OpenSSL 3.0.
 * HKDF based on SM3 is not supported in QAT_HW, The request will fallback to OpenSSL software if fallback been enabled otherwise failures are observed.
+* There is a limitation with thread specific USDM: *memory allocated in one thread should be freed only by the thread which allocates it*.
+When the QAT driver is configured with `--enable-icp-thread-specific-usdm`, and when QAT_engine is used as the default OpenSSL engine, it is required that OPENSSL_init_ssl() be called from the same thread that calls OPENSSL_cleanup().
+Incorrect cleanup can lead to a segmentation fault (segfault).
+  Also, memory allocated in a thread is freed automatically when the thread exits/terminates, even if the user does not explicitly free the memory.

 ## Known Issues